solemansay/readme_generator/README.md

   ## Description

   I built this app to generate professional-grade README's through node prompts.
-When the user is prompted to eg, "write a short description" the information that is provided is appended to a document that is also created through the node.
+When the user is prompted eg, "write a short description" the information that is provided is appended to a document that is also created through the node.

   <img src= "assets/bashWindow.png" alt = "bash window">

+  Once all of the fields are filled out, the user is presented with either a success message or an error code.
+If an error is pulled the user can view what went wrong, if the success message appears the user has completed the creation of their read me!

   ## Table of Contents

   * [instalation](#instalation)